renzol2/digital-garden/pages/cerebral-palsy.md

 - 2.2-4.4 per 1,000 live births
 - non-progressive, [[congenital-disorder|congenital]] disability
   - congenital = conditions existing at birth or before birth
-- caused by damage to the brain during pregnancy, birth, or up to three years after bith
+- caused by damage to the brain during pregnancy, birth, or up to three years after birth

 Resulting impairments